Ultimate Pumpkin Spice Cake

 Ingredients and substitutes

 - Pumpkin spice – Pumpkin spice is easily available from most supermarkets these days.
-Or you can have your own spice mix.
+Or you can also make your own spice mix.

 - Cream cheese – This frosting will only work if you use high-fat cream cheese (no less than 38% fat).
-In fact, today, I am using a 40% mascarpone.
+For example, today, I am using a 40% mascarpone.

 Cake

-- Dry ingredients – Combine flour with baking powder, baking soda, pumpkin spice, and salt – and set aside.
+- Dry ingredients: Combine flour with baking powder, baking soda, pumpkin spice, and salt – set aside.

 Assemble

-- Prepare simple syrup.
-Add sugar, water, and lemon juice to a saucepan over medium heat.
-Cook until sugar dissolves then boil two minutes more – cool completely before using.
+- Simple syrup: Add sugar, water, and lemon juice to a saucepan over medium heat.
+Cook until sugar dissolves, then boil for two minutes more.
+Cool completely before using.

-- Using a bread knife or cake leveler, cut the domes off the cake layers.
-Cut each layer in half horizontally giving you a total of four layers.
-Brush each layer with the cooled simple syrup.
+- Level & Torte: Using a bread knife or cake leveler, cut the domes off the cake layers.
+Then, cut each layer in half horizontally, giving you a total of four layers.
+Brush each layer with the cooled simple syrup

-- One smooth, place the remaining cream cheese frosting in a piping bag with a star or round and pipe a border.
+- Border: One smooth, place the remaining cream cheese frosting in a piping bag with a star or round and pipe a border

-- This cake needs to be stored in the fridge because cream cheese is a perishable frosting.
+- Decorate: I’ve used fondant pumpkins on this cake.
+Alternatively, you can pipe the remaining frosting on top.
+This cake needs to be stored in the fridge because cream cheese is a perishable frosting.

 Tips for Success